 These books are just extremely fun to read.
 The writing is light and engaging (although I thought the middle part dragged somewhat) and the characters are engaging enough.
 Don’t get me wrong, they aren’t terribly nuanced characters, the plot isn’t heavy or intricate, and there are no themes or hidden meanings anywhere.
 This series just promises a good time and delivers.
 But just because there’s no nuance, doesn’t mean that the characters are dull or too perfect or one-dimensional.
 And even if the plot is simple and sounds incredibly cheesy when you summarize it, I think the author sets you up for exactly what you’re going to get.
 It’s a fun space adventure.

+(Spoiler Warning!)
 There are times when obvious plot points are obvious.
 In the first book, that Cinder was Princess Selene was so obvious that in the second book I was almost convinced that Scarlet was actually Princess Selene.
 But it was funny when the author addressed that in this book.
 It was funny that Kai was going down the same line of thought as I did.
 The author’s like, “No, really, reader, I am not trying to trick you.”

 Cinder was the same as always.
 Level-headed and competent and doesn’t make any more of an impression that she previously did.
 I think I’ve enjoyed Scarlet and Cress a lot more.
 Excited to read the fourth book, because Winter sounds like she’s kind of crazy and would provide interesting chapters.

+(Spoiler Warning!)
 Emperor Kai (I still think it would be hilarious if he was King Kai) continues to be kind of not-so-interesting.
 Like in the second book, I found his chapters the least interesting, because I mean I feel bad for him, but man he is in quite a depressing situation.
 Now that he’s off Earth, in the fourth book, hopefully he’ll have more to do than drown in a sea of hopelessness.